-IF YOUR PC CAN START WINDOWS NORMALLY
+IF YOUR PC CAN START WINDOWS NORMALLY:

-If your PC can successfully get to the Windows login screen when you start it up (or you can actually sign into Windows), the easiest way to get to the recovery environment is to hold down the Shift key while clicking Restart (either click on the sign in screen or from the Start menu).

-You can also get to the recovery environment through your Settings app.
+- 1. If your PC can successfully get to the Windows Desktop screen when you start it up (or you can actually sign into Windows), the easiest way to get to the recovery environment is to hold down the Shift key while clicking Restart (either click on the sign in screen or from the Start menu). - You can also get to the recovery environment through your Settings app.
 Press Windows+I to open Settings, and then click the Update & Security option.
 In the left pane, click on the Recovery tab.
 In the right pane, scroll down a bit, and then click the Restart Now button in the "Advanced Startup" section.

-Either the Shift+Restart or the Settings app takes you to the recovery environment, which will be described later.
+Either of these approaches will take you to the recovery environment which will be described in the last section below.